 3. Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")

 All of BVES's service area is in Tier 2 and Tier 3 high risk wildfire service areas.
-All of BVES's service area is in Tier 2 (approximately 90%) and Tier 3 (approximately 10%) HFTD.
-Therefore, the Risk Based Maps-risk based maps and models developed under this initiative will cover all electric include the entire service areas.area.
+Therefore, the Risk Based Maps will cover all electric service areas.